AJG25/Link-Prediction-in-Social-Network/README.md

 -F1 score = 0.876
 -AUC = 0.93
 Katz-Index was the most predictive feature in selected model followed by Preferential Attatchment and Attribute Similarity.
-# Limitations
-- Katz-Index can be copmutationally heavy
-- Over-realiance on one feature can cause low performance of on other datasets